alberttrann/Text_Classifier/README.md

 *   **Objective:** To construct a final summary that is **relevant, representative of all topics, concise, and non-redundant**.
 *   **Technique:** A two-level iterative selection loop.
-    1.  **Outer Loop (Topic Selection):** Loop through your topic clusters (e.g., Topic 1, Topic 2, Topic 3...).
+    1.  **Outer Loop (Topic Selection):** Loop through topic clusters (e.g., Topic 1, Topic 2, Topic 3...).
 The goal is to pick a certain number of sentences from each.
     2.  **Inner Loop (Sentence Selection with MMR):** For the current topic cluster, select the best sentence using the **Maximal Marginal Relevance (MMR)** algorithm.
         *   It first finds the sentence in the cluster with the highest *relevance score* (from Phase 4).
         *   To pick the second sentence *from that same cluster* (if needed), it re-ranks the remaining candidates based on a balance of their relevance score and their dissimilarity to the sentence already picked.